Cheppar/Margarson/README.md

 localhost:8080/postcodes/content/index.html
 ```
 ## How to navigate
-The index page has a boundary seprated into
+The index page has a boundary separated into
 - Scotland
 - England (regions).
 - Wales